“It’s not stress that kills us, it’s our reaction to it.”

 The satisfaction with the job of cardiac surgery is high.

-Here are the data from ATS 2019 Workforce STS report:
+Here is the data from ATS 2019 Workforce STS report:

 54.1% were satisfied with their career, however 55.7% had symptoms of burnout and depression.
 Women constituted only 8.4% of responders.